 - 1. In the Applications node, select Application rules.
 Next, select New from the context menu and open the Application hash database dialog. - 2.
 Initially no database is selected on the General tab.
-You can either create a new database file or select an existing one.

-- Note: DriveLock provides a utility program DriveLock Application Hash Database Tool that can also be used to generate a hash database.
+You can either create a new database file or select an existing one. - Note: DriveLock provides a utility program DriveLock Application Hash Database Tool that can also be used to generate a hash database.
 The utility is located in the installation directory of DriveLock (C:\Program Files\CenterTools\DriveLock MMC\Tools\DLExeHasher.exe). - 3.
 The value that is already preset in the hash procedure is listed in the Hash algorithm used in database section. - 4.
 To create a new database, click Database file and then click Create new.

-Create new file hash database $\times$ Create new file hash database Select a path containing executable files to scan The application hash database will be stored as part of the DriveLock policy.
-The database contains hash values of all executable files to which an application control rule applies.
-Comment (System name) CLIENT2 Path containing executables (hash values will be added to the database) C:\Program Files (x86)\Microsoft Office Hash algorithm for executable hashes SHA-256 ~ Scarl executables and dynamic link libraries (EXE and DEL files) OK Cancel
+Create new file hash database × Create new file hash database Select a path containing executable files to so can The application hash database will be stored The database contains hash values of all ex control rule applies.
+Comment (System name) CLIENT2 Path containing executables (hash values w ill be added to the database) C:\Program Files (x86)\Microsoft Office Hash algorithm for executable hashes SHA-256 ~ Scan executables and dynamic link librar ies (EXE and DLL files) OK Cancel